How can we help you?

-For $29.99, this is a helpful tool for beginning to intermediate students looking to learn basic customer service Spanish.
+This is a helpful tool for beginning to intermediate students looking to learn basic customer service Spanish.

 I hope that these resources will be of some service to you.
 Any of them can help you learn Spanish for customer service, so all you really need to do now is get to work.

 Before you know it, you’re sure to be speaking Spanish and helping out people like it’s no big deal.
 Good luck!